julienbrg/ask-my-assistant/README.md

 # ask-my-assistant

-A Next.js application featuring a conversational interface with Francesca, powered by [Fatou API](https://github.com/w3hc/fatou).
+A Next.js application featuring a conversational interface with Francesca, powered by [Rukh API](https://github.com/w3hc/rukh).

 The app is meant to be deployable by anyone.
 Feel free to reach out to [Julien](https://github.com/julienbrg) if you need help.